Deploy NGINX Gateway Fabric on a kind Cluster

 Configure Port Forwarding

-Once NGINX Gateway Fabric has been installed, you need to configure port forwarding from local ports 8080 and 8443 to ports 80 and 443 on the nginx-gateway Pod.
+Once NGINX Gateway Fabric has been installed, if you don’t have port forwarding set with both the NodePort and extraPortMappings, you need to configure port forwarding from local ports 8080 and 8443 to ports 80 and 443 on the nginx-gateway Pod.

 To configure port forwarding, run the following command: